Gabu by Carlos Angeles: What is the text all about?

 And drop into the elemental wound.

-The turmoil of the sea is continuous and powerful
+Here, you can tell that the turmoil of the sea is continuous and powerful.

 The waste of centuries is grey and dead